 *This Review is Spoiler Free*

-Rating: 9/10 Unicorn Horns!
+My Rating (for both): 9/10 Unicorn Horns!